bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 #### Remove the defunct Seagate Media app service
 By default the script will disable and remove the proprietary Seagate Media app service on the Seagate Central.
-Note that this is not the same as the Twonky DLNA media service.
+Note that this is not the same as the Twonky DLNA media service which remains unaffected by this firmware upgrade.

 The proprietary Seagate Media app service has been non operational for some time as per the notice on Seagate's website.

 https://www.seagate.com/support/downloads/seagate-media/

-By disabling the service we stop the Seagate Central from spending cpu and memory resources on something that serves no purpose.
-In addition about 8MB of disk space is saved by removing it.
+By disabling this service we stop the Seagate Central from spending cpu and memory resources on something that serves no purpose.
+In addition, some users have reported that this service generates thousands of files containing megabytes of rubbish data in the Public folder.
+These files start with the following names.

+     bootstrapdb
+     media_server_daemon.txt
+     messages

-If you do NOT want to disable the Tappin service then set the KEEP_SEAGATE_MEDIA environment variable to any value.
+If you do NOT want to disable the Seagate Media app service then set the KEEP_SEAGATE_MEDIA environment variable to any value.

 #### Add /usr/local/bin and /usr/local/sbin to PATH